4-Aminopyridine: Multiple sclerosis

 Fampridine has been shown to improve visual function and motor skills and relieve fatigue in patients with multiple sclerosis (MS).
 However, the effect of the drug is strongly established for walking capacity only.
 Common side effects include dizziness, nervousness and nausea, and the incidence of adverse effects was shown to be less than 5% in all studies.

 4-AP works as a potassium channel blocker.
 Strong potassium currents decrease action potential duration and amplitude, which increases the probability of conduction failure − a well documented characteristic of demyelinated axons.
 Potassium channel blockade has the effect of increasing axonal action potential propagation and improving the probability of synaptic vesicle release.
 A study has shown that 4-AP is a potent calcium channel activator and can improve synaptic and neuromuscular function by directly acting on the calcium channel beta subunit.

 MS patients treated with 4-AP exhibited a response rate of 29.5% to 80%.
 A long-term study (32 months) indicated that 80-90% of patients who initially responded to 4-AP exhibited long-term benefits.
 Although improving symptoms, 4-AP does not inhibit progression of MS. Another study, conducted in Brazil, showed that treatment based on fampridine was considered efficient in 70% of the patients.

 Spinal cord injury

 Spinal cord injury patients have also seen improvement with 4-AP therapy.
 These improvements include sensory, motor and pulmonary function, with a decrease in spasticity and pain.

+KCNA2-related disorders

+4-Aminopyridine is a gene-targeted therapy option for KCNA2-related disorders with a gain-of-function (GOF) or some mix-of-function (MOF) gene mutations.
+It has shown to improve seizure control, gait, ataxia, alertness, and cognition.
+GOF KCNA2 disorders are caused by voltage-gated potassium channels in the central nervous system that stay open and allow too much flow of potassium currents.
+Some MOF KCNA2 disorders also act like GOF in regards to their flow of potassium through the channel which is why they may also benefit from 4-AP therapy.
+4-AP acts by closing these channels and improves the natural flow of potassium through the neuron.

+As of 2025 the use of 4-AP for KCNA2 is in an experimental stage, but it has shown significant improvement for most patients that have used it.
+Out of 13 documented patients, eight became seizure free, two others experienced a reduction in seizures, and 11 had improved gait, ataxia, alertness, cognition, or speech.
+Only one patient experienced side effects of increased seizures and no other symptoms were reported.

+Authors of the first 4-AP KCNA2 study created an online tool to guide physicians in identifying which KCNA2 patients would benefit from this therapy.
+It is publicly accessible due to the importance for treating this disease from young age.
+See the article for details on accessing this information.